KOTerra/SpotifyCollabGraph/README.md

 # SpotifyCollabGraph
-Outputs a graph of the connections between artists in a spotify playlist
+Outputs a graph of the connections between artists in a spotify playlist, while also getting all members of a band